-The temperature of your water can have a huge effect on your fish, and really can mean the difference between fish that are happy and healthy and fish that are slow, lethargic, stressed, and susceptible to disease.
+The temperature of your water can have a huge effect on your fish, and really means the difference between fish that are happy and healthy and fish that are slow, lethargic, stressed and susceptible to disease.

 Goldfish are often considered to be tropical fish, as they’re certainly not cold water fish, but is this really a true description?

 While goldfish can live in temperatures as high as 30 degrees centigrade, experts recommend keeping them in water that’s between 23 and 24 degrees.
 This brings them into the middle ground between being cold water fish and tropical fish.